Media in Cornwall: Magazines

 Magazines are a much newer media industry in Cornwall than all of the other media types, however, it is one which is starting to develop rapidly.
 One of the reasons for this is, due to improvements in IT, it is no longer necessary to be in a large city, like London to publish any magazine or written word.
 In addition, the relatively new University of Cornwall in the county is creating original media talent.
 Some of these newly qualified media students, having seen the benefits of Cornwall in their student years, do not want to leave at the end of their studies.
 An example of magazines include Stranger, a bi-monthly creative lifestyle magazine based in Falmouth.
 It focuses on the alternative, creative, and non-metrocentric side of British culture.
 Since its first local issue in October 2004, the magazine has grown to be distributed worldwide.
 Other magazines which are published in Cornwall, but have national or international distribution, and include out of County topics include the International Railway Journal, gasworld, a Truro-based magazine about the global industrial gas industry and Smallholder Magazine, which caters for small scale farming in the UK.

 It was from Trencrom Hill in St Ives that the first issue of a Cornish magazine, the Cornish Review (editor: Denys Val Baker), was published in 1949.
 It ran until 1952, and offered the very best of Cornish writing on all aspects of the arts, including articles by Bernard Leach, R. Morton Nance, Peter Lanyon and Kenneth Hamilton Jenkin, as well as poetry by Charles Causley.

 Cornish Review was followed by Cornish Scene, an A5 black & white quarterly, which covered Cornish history, as well as other topics including the arts.
 It ran from 1972 until the mid-1980s.

-Since then, a whole raft of magazines have sprung up which cater for the ever-expanding interest in the county, including myCornwall magazine (formerly Cornish World est.1994), catering for the Cornish diaspora, visitors and those living in Cornwall; Cornwall Today magazine, a more 'frothy' title catering for aspirational residents and would-be residents; Taste Cornwall, about food, food production and restaurants in Cornwall; and the late Inside Cornwall magazine, a listings magazine covering the arts, entertainment and sport.
+Since then, a whole raft of magazines have sprung up which cater for the growing interest in the county, including myCornwall magazine (formerly Cornish World est.1994), aimed at the Cornish diaspora, visitors and those living in Cornwall; Cornwall Today magazine, catering for aspirational residents and would-be residents; Taste Cornwall, about food, food production and restaurants in Cornwall; and the late Inside Cornwall magazine, a listings magazine covering the arts, entertainment and sport.

 It is the world of sport and specifically, water sports, which has seen and developed the third section of magazine growth in Cornwall.
 Surfing is key to Cornwall's tourism, and this has led to titles like Surf Girl magazine, Pitpilot magazine and Wavelength catering for this market.
 These titles not only cover surfing in Cornwall but the UK too, and in the case of Surf Girl, internationally.
 Another new title is Adventure Cornwall, which covers climbing and other outdoor pursuits.